DavidBruant/contained-node-packages/README.md

 Minimal Valuable Product for [Safe JavaScript Modules](https://docs.google.com/document/d/1pPiu3cjBT5OqEgqtsdDJcW5g1QsgmxvIHQjdkrPej3U/edit#)

 [Safe JavaScript Modules](https://docs.google.com/document/d/1pPiu3cjBT5OqEgqtsdDJcW5g1QsgmxvIHQjdkrPej3U/edit#) describes an ideal eventual situation.
-However, it does not provide a rollout plan.
+However, it does not yet provide a rollout plan.

-This repo aims at describing a minimal version that simultenouly:
+This repo aims at describing a minimal version that simultenously:
 - provides actual security benefits
 - demonstrates the benefits and potential of the approach
 - can be built today with minimal effort